 Prerequisite.
-Intermediate Mountaineering or Consent of Instructor.
+Beginning Mountaineering or Consent of Instructor.
 Stresses leadership in alpine climbing, difficult free climbing, direct aid techniques common to big wall ascents, snow and ice techniques, mountain rescue and recovery procedures.
-May not be repeated.

 Water Skiing

 Prerequisite.
 Intermediate Swimming ability.

 Instruction and progressive practice in the fundamental skills, safety and rules of the sport.
 May not be repeated.